-If you have time for a sit-down meal, this branch of Alki Beach seafood destination Salty’s on Alki doesn’t have the view of the original but it has a big range of menu options for breakfast, lunch, and dinner as well as an oyster bar — as well as display that shows Salty’s waterfront views on sunny days.
+If you have time for a sit-down meal, this branch of Alki Beach seafood destination Salty’s on Alki has a big range of menu options for breakfast, lunch, and dinner as well as an oyster bar — as well as display that shows Salty’s waterfront views on sunny days.

 What was once a standard American gastropub changed its menu and started serving Congolese dishes such as sambusas, jolloff rice, and fried plantains.
 General manager Yves Maganya, who is originally from the Democratic Republic of the Congo, crafted the menu, influenced by co-owner’s Rod O’Neal’s heritage.
 The Port of Seattle billed it as the “first-ever menu of African foods in a U.S. airport,” and The Stranger’s Charles Mudede wrote about the significance of the development.

 Situated at the intersection of Concourses A and B, next to the Delta Lounge, this spin-off of renowned Seattle vegetarian restaurant Cafe Flora serves a strong, seasonal selection of meat-free food.
 Breakfast ranges from brioche breakfast sandwiches and an autumn scramble with mushrooms and squash to pastries like Flora’s popular vegan cinnamon rolls; Floret has plenty of lunch and dinner options as well, like grain bowls, salads, and a black bean burger.